ExocoreNetwork/exocore-contracts/docs/reward-vault.md

 ### 4.3.
 Reward Claiming and Withdrawal

-1. Staker calls `claimReward` on the Gateway.
+1. Staker calls `claimRewardFromExocore` on the Gateway.
 2. Gateway sends a claim request to the Exocore chain.
-3. Exocore chain verifies the request and sends a response back to the Gateway.
+3. Exocore chain verifies the request and sends a response back to the Gateway, emitting a `RewardOperation` event.
-4. Gateway calls RewardVault's `updateWithdrawableBalance` based on the response from Exocore chain.
+4. If the claim is approved, Gateway calls RewardVault's `unlockReward`, which:
+   a.
+Increases the staker's withdrawable balance for the specified token.
+   b.
+Emits a `RewardUnlocked` event.
-5. At any time after claiming, the staker can call `withdrawReward` on the Gateway.
+5. At any time after unlocking, the staker can call `withdrawReward` on the Gateway.
-6. Gateway calls RewardVault's `withdraw` to transfer the tokens from the vault to the staker's address.
+6. Gateway calls RewardVault's `withdraw`, which:
+   a.
+Transfers the tokens from the vault to the staker's address.
+   b.
+Decreases the staker's withdrawable balance.
+   c.
+Emits a `RewardWithdrawn` event.

 ## 5. Security Considerations

 5.1.
 Access Control:
 - Only the Gateway should be able to call RewardVault's functions.
 - Any address should be able to call `ClientChainGateway.submitReward`.
-- Only stakers should be able to call `ClientChainGateway.claimReward` for their own rewards.
+- Only stakers should be able to call `ClientChainGateway.claimRewardFromExocore` for their own rewards.

 5.2.
 Token Compatibility: While the system is permissionless, it is designed to work with standard ERC20 tokens to ensure consistent behavior and accounting.